TheTeaCat/birds-surprise/README.md

 You then need to focus on the webpage within 3 seconds so the `navigator.clipboard.writeText` call doesn't fail.

 This will put a list of all the birds' names in your clipboard, which can then be pasted into the [`birds.csv`](./birds.csv) file.
 As of 24/12/2024 there should be 420 of them.
+Included in this repository is [a list generated on 24/12/2024](./birds.csv), which is licensed under [CC By-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) as it is derived from the content of a Wikipedia page.

 **NOTE:** If you're providing your own different list of words, you need to ensure every letter that you want to use in your hidden message appears in at least one of your words; otherwise it will not be possible to encode your message.